Legal Aid SA

 Legal Aid South Africa was established in terms of Section 2 of the Legal Aid South Africa Act, 2014 (Act 39 of 2014), to provide state-funded legal aid and advice to eligible individuals to ensure access to justice and the realisation of individuals’ rights to legal representation in accordance with the Constitution.

 The entity focuses on providing legal assistance to children, women, detainees, and in divorce or domestic violence cases and land rights matters.
 The entity will continue to prioritise providing legal assistance to eligible people over the MTEF period at the state’s expense.
+Expenditure is expected to increase at an average annual rate of 2.4%, from R2.2 billion in 2022/23 to R2.3 billion in 2025/26.
+Compensation of employees accounts for an estimated 79.6% (R5.3 billion) of total expenditure over the medium term, with the remaining 20.4% providing for goods and services and depreciation.

 Special Investigating Unit (SIU)

 The SIU derives its mandate from the SIU and Special Tribunals Act of 1996.
-Its primary function is to investigate serious malpractice, maladministration and corruption affecting the administration of state institutions, and take or assist in taking appropriate and effective legal action against wrongdoers.
+Its primary function is to investigate serious malpractice, maladministration and corruption affecting the administration of stat institutions, and take or assist in taking appropriate and effective legal action against wrongdoers.

 National Prosecuting Authority